matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 Reddit style (`matrix:r/matrix:matrix.org`, `matrix:u/me:example.org` etc.)
-is almost as compact as original Matrix identifiers, while still rather clearly conveys the type and nicely avoids the singular vs. plural confusion described in the previos section.
+is almost as compact as original Matrix identifiers, while still rather clearly conveys the type and nicely avoids the singular vs. plural confusion described in the previous section.
 However, in the context of high requirements to URL grammar stability, Reddit-style prefixes would eventually produce bigger ambiguity as a primary notation; but they can be handy as shortcuts.
 As discussed in "Future evolution", the current proposal provides enough space